AJCodee/TodoApp/README.md

 1. Clone the repository using the following command: `git clone https://github.com/yourusername/todoapp.git
 2. Install the required packages by running the following command: `pip install -r requirements.txt
 3. Create a new PostgreSQL database and update the `database.py` file with your database credentials.
-4. Run the application using the following command: `uvicorn main:app --reload
+4. Run the application using the following command: uvicorn main:app --reload
 5. Open your web browser and navigate to `http://localhost:8000` to access the application

 ## Usage Instructions

-1. Open your web browser and navigate to `http://localhost:8000` to access the app
+1. Open your web browser and navigate to http://localhost:8000 to access the app.

-2. Click on the "Login" button to access the login page
+2. Click on the "Login" button to access the login page.

-3. If you do not have an account then please navigate to the 'Register' button and create an account
+3. If you do not have an account, please navigate to the "Register" button and create an account.

-4. Once done please navigate back to the 'Login' page
+4. Once done, please navigate back to the "Login" page.

-5. Enter your username and password to log in
+5. Enter your username and password to log in.

-6. Once logged in, you can create, read, update and delete tasks
+6. Once logged in, you can create, read, update, and delete tasks.

 ## Contact